 Topics have a wide range of use cases in Desk-Net.

-You may also want to map your content strategy and work with personas, target groups or similar.
+You want to map your content strategy and keep an eye on your target groups, personas, etc.?

 Topics are based on the well-known hashtag function.

 For each topic, there is a keyword starting with a # symbol, such as #elections21 (-> hashtag).

 If a story/event is then provided with this keyword in the description or note, this story or the event then belongs to the corresponding topic.

 Stories and events can also be provided with several hashtags and thus belong to different topics that you can relate to each other.

 Select "+ Topic" in the upper central input button or click on "+ Topic" on the top left of the Topics page.

 Now you can add details.
 Only the name and the hashtag (generated by entering the name, but can be adjusted) are mandatory.
 All other information is optional.

 - Color: In order to better highlight the individual main themes, you can choose one of twelve different color variants for the display.